-On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus (the "COVID-19 outbreak") and the risks to the international community as the virus spread globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.

 The full impact of the COVID-19 outbreak continues to evolve as of the date that the accompanying financial statements were available to be issued.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the LDFA's net position, liquidity, and future operations.
 The LDFA's operations are heavily dependent on the ability to raise property taxes.
-The COVID-19 outbreak may have a continued material adverse impact on economic and market conditions, triggering a period of regional economic slowdown.
-This situation is expected to depress the tax base in which the LDFA received its revenue during the year ended June 30, 2020; however, any depression would likely not occur until the year ending June 30, 2022.
-The 2020 taxes will be based upon assessments from December 31, 2019, and the taxes are collected from a single source.
+The COVID-19 outbreak may have a continued impact on economic and market conditions.